symbolicdata/symbolicdata.github.io/Using.Git.markdown

 I hope that pretty much explains how the patches flow.
 RH counts as the Integration manager of his blessed github repo git@github.com:hemmecke/symbolicdata.git and HGG acts as the Integration manager of his blessed repo git@github.com:hg-graebe/symbolicdata.git.

 Only the Integration manager needs write access to the blessed repo.

+#### How to run certain tasks?

+##### Pick a certain file from old-master to develop

+You can easily extract the scripts by doing

+` git checkout develop`
+` git checkout old-master -- Scripts/perl/Service/transHomog.pl`
+` git reset`

+After that you would have Scripts/perl/Service/transHomog.pl which is not committed in in the develop branch.
+Modify as you like, run the script, maybe even commit it together with the result after running it.
+Of course, transHomog.pl was just an example.

 #### What's about commit messages?